acmsigsoft/EmpiricalStandards/docs/CaseStudy.md

 - [ ]	provides supplemental materials such as interview guide(s), coding schemes, coding examples, decision rules, or extended chain-of-evidence tables
 - [ ]   triangulates across data sources, informants or researchers
 - [ ]   cross-checks interviewee statements (e.g. against direct observation or archival records)
-- [ ]   validates results using member checking, dialogical interviewing, feedback from non-participant practitioners or research audits of coding by advisors or other researchers
+- [ ]   validates results using member checking, dialogical interviewing<sup>[1](#myfootnote1)</sup>, feedback from non-participant practitioners or research audits of coding by advisors or other researchers
 - [ ]   reports the type of case study (see *Types of Case Studies*)
 - [ ]   describes external events and other factors that may have affected the case or site
 - [ ]   uses quotations to *illustrate* findings (note: quotations should not be *the only* representation of a finding; each finding should be described independently of supporting quotations)